sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 ## 3.2 DB Changes
 ### 3.2.1 CONFIG DB
 There are no changes to CONFIG DB schema definition.
+For software-version, new table will be added, namely VERSION|SOFTWARE.

 ### 3.2.2 APP DB
 There are no changes to APP DB schema definition.

 ### 3.2.3 STATE DB
 There are no changes to STATE DB schema definition.
-For software-version, new table will be added in STATE DB, namely VERSION|SOFTWARE.

 ### 3.2.4 ASIC DB
 There are no changes to ASIC DB schema definition.